 Starting a project later in the construction season or in the middle of winter may be a concern for builders with their ability to actually complete work.

 When taking on a project in the autumn, they’re worried about running into the first snowfall -- there’s no guarantee of how far they’ll get on a project.
 And once the snow does arrive, it might seem nearly impossible to complete critical prep work, such as:

 - Putting in utilities

-The truth of the matter is outside of an active blizzard, you can complete site prep work during the winter, and yes, that does mean pour a concrete foundation when there’s snow on the ground.
+The fact is outside of an active blizzard, you can complete site prep work during the winter, and yes, that does mean pouring a concrete foundation when there’s snow on the ground.
 And with the right equipment, clearing/grading a site or installing utilities isn’t that much more difficult than it would be during the warmer months.

 A custom home building project starts with finding a lot, negotiating a purchase price, and working out the financing.
-You then have to meet with an architect to design your home and obtain the necessary building permits from the local municipality.
+You then have to meet with the architect who will be designing your custom home and obtain the necessary building permits from the local municipality.
 And all of that before construction even begins!

 You can take a lot of the guesswork out of the building process by having more components engineered and assembled in a controlled environment with a trusted builder, where outside factors are not a consideration.